gawati/gawati-docs/docs/source/development/authentication.rst

  * Keycloak server – an authentication server to store the user information and used to get the access token.
  * Keycloak adapter – It is a componenet which help us to integrate keycloak in the existing application.

 It needs to be installed and integrated to work with Gawati.
-For an overview of how KeyCloak works in Gawati, see `How Trust and Security works in Gawati <../system/how-authentication.rst>`_
+For an overview of how KeyCloak works in Gawati, see :doc:`../system/how-authentication`

 ************************************************
 Installing & Configuring KeyCloak for Production